Asper Centre Cases

 York Regional District School Board v.
 Elementary Teachers’ Federation of Ontario

 The facts of this case concern teachers’ privacy rights in Ontario.
 A discipline grievance was brought in by a teachers’ federation of Ontario on behalf of two elementary school teachers.
 The teachers claim that their privacy rights under section 8 of the Charter have been violated when the principal accessed their “log,” an online application where they recorded concerns about another teacher allegedly receiving preferential treatment.
 At the appeal level, the court allowed the appeal, thereby reversing the arbitrator’s decision that quashed the two teachers’ grievances.
 The Asper Centre intervened to provide further insight on the appropriate approach that the court should adopt in their Charter rights analysis.
 Focusing on both Oakes and Doré test, the Asper Centre sought to distinguish the analytical framework that both tests provide and how they might each be applied in this case.
-The hearing of the Appeal took place on October 18, 2023 and the decision is under reserve.
+The hearing of the Appeal took place on October 18, 2023.

 Asper Centre Factum